Prepare for Trial & Go to Court – Georgia

 Day of Court

 On the day of court, your attorney will meet you at the Courthouse.
-You will need to be on time and you will need to bring the tenant’s entire file.
+You will need to be on time and you will need to bring the tenant’s entire file containing a current lease, most up-to-date ledger, and all correspondence between your company and the resident.
 You’ll want to dress professionally and remember that the attorney will take care of everything and guide you through the process.

 After court, you are often granted the opportunity to go ahead and file for a Writ of Possession immediately.
 This is certainly a valid option for you and we would never discourage you from doing this if you choose, but remember that you will need to bring cash with you if you want to do this.